-It is best practice to edit your citations within Zotero.
-After fixing the citation, it will be correct every time you use it.
+It is best practice to edit your citations within Zotero not Word.
+Preview it, then edit it in Zotero.
+That way, it will be corrected at the source, and will export correctly every time you use it in Word.

 |Title Case||Sentence case|